 Platinum selling keyboards.
-Recorded and Toured with Luke Combs, Billy Ray Cyrus, Justin Moore, Collin Raye, and many more!
+Recorded and Toured with Luke Combs, Billy Ray Cyrus, Justin Moore, Randy Houser, Tracy Lawrence, Lainey Wilson, Priscilla Block, Collin Raye, Jason Crabb and many more!

 Hey!
 My name is Wil.
 I'm a Nashville Session Keyboardist.
 I've had the incredible honor of recording with touring the world with some of the most notable names in the music industry.
 Now, in-between national and international tours, I spend most of my days in the recording studio playing on everything from Number 1 Radio Hits to Songwriter Demos for some of the most popular writers in Nashville.